 - Simply peel off the sticker label

-Ok so now you have removed the label, let’s talk about the ways you can use your empty bottles!
+Ok so now you have removed the label and orifice reducer, let’s talk about some of my favorite ways to reuse empty essential oil bottles!

 Uses for Empty Essential Oil Bottles